dahlia-lib/dahlia/docs/usage/programmatic.rst

 Programmatic Dahlia
 =================

-The two ways dahlia can be used with Python are with the functions :func:`~dahlia.dahlia` and :func:`~dahlia.dprint`.
+The two ways Dahlia can be used with Python are with the functions :func:`~dahlia.dahlia` and :func:`~dahlia.dprint`.

 The difference between the two is :func:`~dahlia.dprint` will print the value while :func:`~dahlia.dahlia` will return it.
 The underlying usage is the same.
 For brevity, the examples will mostly be using ``dprint``.